-- 34. But English usage is never simple.
-As linguists often say, "all grammars leak"-which is to say, there are always a few outliers in the data.
-These examples do not invalidate the data or undercut an interpretation, they simply show that although the users of a language share a common sense of what words and grammatical constructions mean, variation in meaning and usage occurs in all human language.
-Given the volume of samples, that is not surprising. - 35.
-For example, this cite, from 1777, refers to firearms and other military accoutrements, implying that arms may be a subcategory of "accoutrements":
+35. But English usage is never simple.
+As linguists often - 35.
+But English usage is never simple.
+As linguists often put it, "all grammars leak"-which is to say, there are always a few counterexamples in the data.
+The existence of such outliers does not invalidate the data or undercut an interpretation, it simply shows that although the users of a language share a common sense of what words and grammatical constructions mean, variation in meaning and usage occurs in all human language.
+Given the volume of samples, that is not surprising.
+Thus, for example, as in this example from COFEA, "accountrements" may occasionally encompass arms: - 1789 A few years since, some boys, equipped in mock military accoutrements, such as paper-caps, paper-belts, wooden swords, &c. were beating up for recruits in Parliament-street, Boston.
+[The American jest book: Part I[-II]; emphasis added; here military accoutrements includes toy swords.]